sunnyvalechha/Python/README.md

 Shortcuts:
 * Clt+/                        # Comment selected lines
 * After if statement put ":"   # it will automatic make indentation on next line.
+* alt+click                    # type same thing on multiple line: press alt & click on the lines you want to write

 - Variables & Data Types: